LetspingLetsPing

 The engine also supports a rich Markov mode where node identity is hash(service, coarseAction, skeletonHash), giving finer-grained baselines for agents that use a single service endpoint for multiple action types.

 This runs alongside the rule-based guardrails (velocity limits, loop breakers, pattern matching, PII scanning, cost guards, sequence entropy, media guards) documented in Settings → Guardrails.
-The Markov chain provides zero-config anomaly detection; the guardrails provide explicit policy enforcement.
-Both can flag, pause, or reject a request independently.
+The Markov chain operates on a reduced feature set and provides a baseline lens for surprising sequences.
+The guardrails and grammars provide explicit policy enforcement.
+Deterministic rules decide whether a request is allowed to execute; Markov highlights behavior that deserves human review.

 III.
 Trust scores with Sybil resistance